gordonbrander/learn/README.txt

 == Description ==

-A simple theme for learning about WordPress theme development.
-It has lots of comments to help you along.
+A simple theme designed to help you learn about WordPress theme development.
+It has lots of documentation comments to teach you about WordPress themes along the way.

 = Features =